Can You Weld at Home? Basic Considerations

 Fire safety

-When you weld or cut metal at home, the greatest fire risk is from hot sparks that can travel far and can start a fire to any flammable material in the area.
+When you weld or cut metal at home, the greatest fire risk is from hot sparks that can travel far and start a fire to any flammable material in the area.

 To prevent fires, you must remove or secure in metal cabinets anything flammable.
 Things like cardboard, plastic, fuel containers, etc., must be kept out of the reach of sparks.